Search Knowledge Base by Keyword

 State Business Taxes (Not Just Income Taxes)

 State tax laws might not treat S Corp income and subsequent K-1 income in the same benevolent manner as the IRS.
-Recall that S corporations do not pay a Federal income tax directly.
-Rather the income is passed onto the shareholders who are then taxed at their individual tax rates.
+Recall that S corporations do not pay a federal income tax directly.
+Rather the income is passed onto the shareholders who are then taxed on that income at their individual tax rates.
 However, some states impose an additional tax.
-For example, California imposes a 1.5% franchise tax on S Corp net income with a minimum of $800.
+For example, California imposes a 1.5% franchise tax on S Corp net ordinary business income (profit) after expenses and deductions with a minimum of $800.
 Yuck.
-So your 8% savings in Federal tax turns into 6.5% after you pay California.
+So, your 8% savings in federal tax turns into 6.5% after you pay California.

 Other income tax free states, such as Texas, have similar taxations and various exemptions too.
 Franchise tax is another buzzword you might come across.
 Why do they call it a franchise tax, or a business and operating tax as they do in Washington State?
-They can’t call it income tax because of the Interstate Income Act of 1959.
+They can’t call it an income tax because of the Interstate Income Act of 1959.
 Yup.
 Way back when, and it is battled every year in court, in various representations.
+Consider that in 1959, interstate commerce was quite small compared to what we have today with Amazon and all the interwebs.
+States are tired of businesses skirting local income taxes.

 Before we get into that, there are two issues at play here and we’ll pick on California to illustrate some points.
 One, if you are an S corporation headquartered in California you will be subjected to the franchise tax.
 Period.
 End of story.

-In some cases you might have nexus in California but not any California sourced income, and you will unfortunately be subjected to the minimum franchise tax of $800 (as of 2019).
+In some cases, you might have nexus in California but not have any California sourced income, and you will unfortunately be subjected to the minimum franchise tax of $800 (for the 2024 tax year).
 Nutty.
 You have nexus, but no taxable income, and you still pay the minimum franchise tax?
 Yes.
-This happens when you create an LLC but all your income sources are outside California and they exceed certain thresholds.
+This happens when you create an LLC, but all your income sources are outside California and they exceed certain thresholds.
 There are other situations where this can happen.

 About half of the states have some sort of franchise, business or excise tax.
 Back to the Interstate Income Act of 1959- it is against Federal Public Law 86-272 for states to charge an income tax on foreign businesses in certain circumstances.
 Remember, foreign does not mean domestic and international.
 Foreign is a business registered in Nevada doing business in California, as an example.